Ozone-depleting substances - ODS - (Controlled Substances)

 Q10.
 What information is required in applications?
 Submit a sample form.
 What documents is the importer required to supply with the application?

-As from 3 March 2025, the Commission will be issuing trader licenses for undertakings registered in the ODS licensing system for imports and exports of ODS in bulk or contained in products and equipment in accordance with Article 16 and Annex VII of the ODS Regulation.
-The general content of a licence form as from 3 March 2025 will be simplified as it will no longer be issued for a specific shipment but for multiple ones.
+As from 3 March 2024, the Commission issues trader licenses for undertakings registered in the ODS licensing system for imports and exports of ODS in bulk or contained in products and equipment in accordance with Article 16 and Annex VII of the ODS Regulation.
+The general content of a licence form as from 3 March 2024 is simplified compared to the former ODS Regulation from 2009, as it is no longer be issued for a specific shipment but for multiple ones.
+Since a licence is used for multiple shipments, the name of the exporter/s (for import licences) and of the importers (for export licences) is no longer indicated, nor is the amount of ODS to be mentioned in the licence.
+It is the interconnection between the ODS licensing system and the EU Single Window Environment for Customs that allows for automatic custom controls in real time, at shipment level, of all controlled ODS in bulk or contained in products and equipment, as well as the electronic exchange and storage of information on each shipment of ODS.

 Q11.
 What documents are required upon actual importation?